ibm-cloud-docs/security-services/known-issues.md

 ## Object Storage buckets deployed without activity tracking
 {: #ki-cos-no-at}

-Because of a limitation with the IBM Terraform provider, activity tracking is not enabled for {{site.data.keyword.cos_full_notm}} buckets that are created by the core security services deployable architecture.
+Because of a limitation with the IBM Terraform provider, activity tracking is not enabled for {{site.data.keyword.cos_full_notm}} buckets that are created by the {{site.data.keyword.name-da}} deployable architecture.
 After the provider supports the feature, a new version of the deployable architecture will be released.

 ## Error when you try to undeploy key management
 {: #ki-kms-undeploy}